What to do if…

 Important note

-This is general information, not legal advice.
-Accessibility availability can change quickly due to lift faults, crowding, or operational decisions.
+This is general information, not legal, medical, transport, or professional advice.
+Accessibility availability can change quickly because of lift faults, crowding, staffing, vehicle changes, or operational decisions.
 If an instruction would require you to do something unsafe or inaccessible, say so clearly and ask for a step-free alternative you can complete.

 Additional Resources